 With wellness travel becoming more and more popular each day- yay!- there are now quite a few options for yoga and wellness retreats in the Sayulita area.

-If you’re looking to get the most out of the Nayarit Riviera while also improving your practice and building new relationships with like-minded individuals, the Haramara Retreat might be for you.
+If you’re looking to get the most out of the Nayarit Riviera while also improving your practice and building new relationships with like-minded individuals, check out Book Yoga Retreat and their Sayulita Retreat Options.